JustinDosaj/pca-amplify/README.md

 ```

 ## Using the Chat App
-The application was setup to require a valid JWT to allow access to APIs.
-You
+The chat application requires a valid JWT to authorize API calls, please following the [AWS Amplify Setup Instructions](https://docs.amplify.aws/react/start/quickstart/) to setup hosting and authentication to get conversations to work.
+Alternatively, you can entirely remove the authorization requirement from API Gateway insde the pca-sererless repository.

 ## Project Status
 Project currently in the process of migrating from [AWS Amplify Functions](https://docs.amplify.aws/react/build-a-backend/functions/set-up-function/) to AWS Lambda behind API Gateway.